139 weeks ago, I bought the domain smartpassiveincome.com.

 I’ve done this in the past, reaching out to those who were really vocal about what I do and how I approach online business, and often times these people have become my biggest fans who are happy to share what I do with their friends and followers.

 Gary Vaynerchuk, author of Crush It! is very active on Amazon.com, in particular in the review area of his book.
 He contacts each and every 1 or 2 star negative review about his book and even offers to talk to them on the phone.
 He was my inspiration to take this approach with nay-sayers, because watching him had a huge impact on me and showed me really how genuine and passionate he is about what he does, and I’m a follower of his for life.
-[Full Disclosure: As an affiliate, I receive compensation if you purchase through this link.]
+[This link leads to Amazon.
+Full Disclosure: As an affiliate, I receive compensation if you purchase through this link.]

 To Finish Up…